microsoft/PowerApps-Samples/cds/orgsvc/C#/PromoteEmail/README.md

 ### Demonstrate

 1. Creates a contact to send an email to (To: field).
-2. The `WhoAmIRequest` retreives the system user to send the eamil (From: field).
+2. The `WhoAmIRequest` retrieves the system user to send the email (From: field).
 3. The `DeliverPromoteEmailRequest` message creates the request and also executes it.
 4. Verify the success by defining anonymous types that define possible values for email status.
 5. Queries the delivered email, and verify the status code is `sent`.

 ### Clean up